mazedlx/laravel-feature-policy/README.md

 This package is strongly inspired by [Spaties](https://spatie.be) [laravel-csp](https://github.com/spatie/laravel-csp) package.
 Thanks to [Freek van der Herten](https://github.com/freekmurze) and [Thomas Verhelst](https://github.com/TVke) for creating such an awesome package and doing all the heavy lifting!

-With Feature-Policy you can control which web platform features to allow and disallow within your web applications.
-Feature-Policy is a Security Header (like Content-Security-Policy) that is brand new.
+With Permissions-Policy you can control which web platform permissions to allow and disallow within your web applications.
+Permissions-Policy is a Security Header (like Content-Security-Policy) that is brand new.
 The list of things you can restrict isn't final yet, I'll add them in time when the specification evolves.

 ## Installation